HomeDing/homeding.github.io/elements.md

 some common implementation to allow gathering values on a regular basis and updating other elements or even other boards by sending actions with the current value.

 :::element dht dht
-Use DHT11, DHT22 and AM2302 sensors for temperature and humidity and create actions.</p>
+Use DHT11, DHT22 and AM2302 sensors for temperature and humidity and create actions.
 :::

 :::element ds18b20 ds18b20